 The criteria for discharge will vary from patient to patient according to each patient's specific circumstances and needs.
-For a patient to be discharged from the Adult Inpatient Program the following criteria must be met:
+For a patient to be discharged from the Adolescent Inpatient Program the following criteria must be met:

-- The goals of the treatment will have been substantially met at this level of care (unless transfer to another treatment facility is indicated) and a discharge plan is in place that meets any continuing needs - ✓ Follow-up goals and treatment plans for a lesser level of care have been established - Releasing or transferring the patient to a less intensive level of care does not pose a threat to themselves, others, or property
+- ✓ The patient is no longer a danger to themselves or others and can attend to daily living activities - ✓ The goals of the treatment will have been substantially met at this level of care (unless transfer to another treatment facility is indicated) and a discharge plan is in place that meets any continuing needs - ✓ Follow-up goals and treatment plans for a lesser level of care have been established - Releasing or transferring the patient to a less intensive level of care does not pose a threat to themselves, others, or property

-Any discharge from the hospital requires the written order of a physician.
+Any discharge from the hospital requires the written order of the attending provider.
 The order should specify the day of the discharge, the condition of the patient at discharge, and the discharge diagnosis.
 Aftercare services are defined in the discharge plan.